privacybydesign/irma-frontend-packages/plugins/irma-security/README.md

 ## Options

-The first parameter to the method that `irma-security` exposes is an object that defines the `method` of security you with to use and a `key` and optional `name`.
+The first parameter to the method that `irma-security` exposes is an object that defines the `method` of security you wish to use and a `key` and optional `name`.

 The second parameter to the method is the object that you want to pass to the `session.start` option of `irma-server`.
 Only the `headers` and the `body` properties of this object will be touched by this method, the rest will be passed through.

 Note that `body` should be an object, not stringified JSON.

 ### method

-Method has three valid values:
+The `method` property has three valid values:

 * `token` ⸺ use `key` as a security token in the headers of the request
 * `publickey` ⸺ sign the body of the request using RS256 and the supplied `key` and `name`